-Alison Zapata works as a professional artist specializing in paintings, ranging from individual works of art to portraits and murals.
+Alison Zapata works as a professional artist specializing in paintings, ranging from collage to portraits and murals.
 She especially loves working with vibrant colors and large spaces to convey the energy and life of her topic through murals.

 She enjoys incorporating photography, textured papers, and other multimedia materials to give the works depth and richness.